-Feminist pedagogy challenges the teacher-student relationship and the student’s relationship to knowledge and emphasizes participatory learning, supported by the development of critical thinking/ open-mindedness, while validating personal experience and supporting the development of political/social understanding.
+Feminist pedagogy challenges the teacher-student relationship and the student’s relationship to knowledge and emphasizes participatory learning, supported by the development of critical thinking and open-mindedness, while validating personal experience and supporting the development of political/social understanding.
 Feminist pedagogy creates a supportive atmosphere where students respect everyone’s right to comment and critically evaluate their world and increase confidence and empowerment.

 Though feminist pedagogy and critical theory share similar criteria and goals for educating students, feminist pedagogies insist upon a continual examination of the way gender affects lived experience, policy, and cultural norms, particularly by exploring and unpacking the unexamined dynamics of gender, transgender and power.

-Digital media challenges today’s pedagogy.
+Digital media challenge current pedagogy.
 How do we learn with digital media to become more proficient, think in more complex ways, gain better judgment, become more curious, and lead productive lives?
 Today, learning is at least as much about access to other people as it is about access to information.
 Participatory learning cannot be exclusively about “career readiness” or vocational training but must also assist learners to reflect on social contexts, history and ethics.

-Today, learning to learn through digital media implies that it simply isn’t enough to have access to Wikipedia or YouTube or syllabi from famous institutes; the urgent question becomes how we meaningfully and effectively learn with these tools, repositories, platforms and all open educational materials.
+Today, learning to learn through digital media implies that it simply is not enough to have access to Wikipedia or YouTube or syllabi from famous institutes; the urgent question becomes how we meaningfully and effectively learn with these tools, repositories, platforms and all open educational materials.
 How do we ignite student engagement, political and creative imagination, their intellectual quest and lifelong thirst for knowledge?